Tech & Media

 The biggest name in kid comics is Raina Telgemeier, whose autobiographical stories like Smile and Sisters, and school-set comics like Drama and Ghosts, took over the New York Times best-sellers list.

 Torontonian Svetlana Chmakova released Brave earlier this year, continuing the middle-school saga she started with Awkward.
-Another new comic Rentschler recommends is Real Friends by Shannon Hale and LeUyen Pham — two-thirds of the team behind the popular Princess in Black — which explores school popularity politics.
+Another comic Rentschler recommends is Real Friends by Shannon Hale and LeUyen Pham — two-thirds of the team behind the popular Princess in Black — which explores school popularity politics.

 4. Suggestions for the kid who loves a good mystery: